shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 ## Project Structure

 ### Key Files
 - **`config.py`**: Defines model architecture, training parameters, and data handling settings.
 Includes optimal configurations from latest experiments.
-The attached report also contain the optimal configurations for initial model (eg., regular GAN, cGAN, before AE).
+The attached report also contain the optimal configurations for initial model (eg., regular GAN, cGAN, BEGAN, AE).
 - **`dataset.py`**: Prepares the dataset by splitting it into training, validation, and test sets.
 Handles preprocessing such as one-hot encoding and normalization.
 - **`gan.py`**: Implements the GAN and cGAN models for data generation.
 - **`began.py`**: Implements the BEGAN and cBEGAN models integrated with a pretrained AE model, finetuned as a critic discriminator of the GAN.